-Under the 2019 Master Agreement, physicians paid through an Alternative Payment Plan (APP) receive 2% across-the-board increases in each year of the contract.
-The first-year increase is retroactive to April 1, 2019.
+Under the 2023 Physician Agreement, physicians paid through an Alternative Payment Plan (APP) receive 10% across-the-board increases spread over four years (3% in years 1 and 2, 2% in years 3 and 4), retroactive to April 1, 2023.

 Alternative payment plan contracts are implemented to:

 - Provide physicians with a guaranteed minimum funding level and income stability

 - Facilitate the delivery of efficient and effective medical care that may not be compatible with the fee-for-service funding model

 - Support new models of care, including collaborative care models, to better meet community needs